johnwquarles/simple-server---client/README.md

-simple-server---client
+simple-server-and-client
 ======================

-Simple server &amp; client applications in Ruby.
+Simple server and client applications in Ruby.